 It is also strongly advisable to keep their brain stimulated by completing homework set by the school.
 If it’s sunny outside, put on some sunscreen and sit on your picnic table.
-Don’t have a picnic bench in your garden?
+Don’t have a wooden picnic bench in your garden?
 We know someone who can help you out!

 Give Your Youngsters A New Picnic Table To Enjoy

 Then we have the teenagers, who will arguably be the toughest group of children to keep entertained.
 They won’t like being told what to do and not being able to see their friends.
 They will have also outgrown all the jigsaw puzzles and board games you used to enjoy playing as a family.
 Fortunately, living in the digital age means they will still be able to keep in contact with their friends, arranging group video chats and uploading material to YouTube.